basvi-chunara/Retail-Banking-Analytics/README.md

 ---

-## Data Sources
+## Data Pipeline & Sources
+### Data Pipeline
+- Raw data was connected and stored in MySQL
+- Exploratory Data Analysis (EDA) was performed using Python (pandas, seaborn)
+- Cleaned and processed data was then connected to Power BI for visualization and dashboard building

-The report uses two tables loaded into the data model.
+### The report uses two tables loaded into the data model.
 ### banking-clients

 Contains client-level banking engagement data.